AndreTeixeira1998/overleafwiki/Server-Pro:-SAML-Config.md

     * Entrypoint url for the SAML Identity Service

 - `SHARELATEX_SAML_CALLBACK_URL`
-    * Callback URL for Sharelatex service.
+    * Callback URL for Overleaf service.
 Should be the full URL of the `/saml/callback` path.
       Example: `http://sharelatex.example.com/saml/callback`

 - `SHARELATEX_SAML_ISSUER`